deja-vu-platform/deja-vu/docs/tutorial.md

 In the app's configuration file, we also define the routes of our app, given as a list of path and action name pairs.
-Each page is an app action, and app actions---as we'll see later---can contain other actions.
+Each page is an app action, and app actions&mdash;as we'll see later&mdash;can contain other actions.
 Our homepage
 is the action `home` because `path` is empty.
 If the user navigates to `/login`, the `login` action